MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Archive/Compress-Archive.md

 ### -DestinationPath

-Specifies the path to the archive output file.
-This parameter is required.
-The specified **DestinationPath** value should include the desired name of the output zipped file, and specifies either the absolute or relative path to the zipped file.
-If the file name specified in **DestinationPath** doesn't have a `.zip` file name extension, the cmdlet adds a `.zip` file name extension.
+This parameter is required and specifies the path to the archive output file.
+The **DestinationPath** should include the name of the zipped file, and either the absolute or relative path to the zipped file.

+If the file name in **DestinationPath** doesn't have a `.zip` file name extension, the cmdlet adds the `.zip` file name extension.

 ```yaml
 Type: String